trueos/trueos-docs/trueos-handbook/postinstall.rst

 ===================

-The next configuration screen, shown in :numref:`Figure %s <config2>`, allows selection of the timezone.
+The next configuration screen, shown in :numref:`Figure %s <config2>`, allows selection of the timezone and configuring the system's host and domain names.

 .. _config2: